I Gede Ngurah Swajaya: Career

-Ngurah joined the Ministry of Foreign Affairs in 1986, and got his first assignment as the Third Secretary at the Indonesian Embassy to the Federal Republic of Germany, in Bonn from 1991–1995.
-He was later assigned at the Indonesian Permanent Mission to the United Nations, in New York City, USA from 1999–2003.
+Ngurah joined the Ministry of Foreign Affairs in 1986.
+Upon completing basic diplomatic education from 1987 to 1988, he was assigned to the embassy in Bonn with the rank of third secretary, and later second secretary, from 1992 to 1995.
+Returning to Jakarta, Ngurah was appointed as the chief of international commodity and agricultural affairs section within the foreign department from 1995 to 1998.

-At the Ministry of Foreign Affairs, Ngurah served as the Director for the Multilateral Economic and Environment Cooperation, and the Director for ASEAN Political Security Cooperation until 2009.
+Ngurah undertook overseas posting at the permanent mission to the United Nations, in New York City, USA from 1999–2003 with the rank of counsellor.
+During his service in the permanent mission, he served as the Assistant Chairman at Preparatory Committee of WSSD and Main Committee of WSSD from 2001 to 2002.
+From 2003 to 2004, he was named as the deputy director for multilateral economic development and environment affairs before assuming duties as acting director for the same portfolio from 2004 to 2005.
+From 2003 to 2004, he was the Vice Chairman at United Nations Forum on Forests.
+He then served as the director for ASEAN Political Security Cooperation, serving in an acting capacity and later permanently, until 2009.

 He was sworn in by President Susilo Bambang Yudhoyono as the Ambassador Extraordinary and Plenipotentiary of Indonesia to the Kingdom of Cambodia on January 30, 2009, from 2009–2010.
 He presented the letter of credence from the President of the Republic of Indonesia to His Majesty, the King of Cambodia Norodom Sihamoni on April 22, 2009.

 Ngurah was later assigned to become the first Permanent Representative/Ambassador Extraordinary and Plenipotentiary of the Republic of Indonesia to ASEAN.
 He presented the letter of credence from the President of the Republic of Indonesia to the Secretary General of ASEAN on behalf of ASEAN on March 23, 2010.

 In February 2016, he was appointed as Indonesian Ambassador to Singapore.

 Ngurah has been involved in several international, United Nations and ASEAN negotiations.
 He served as the Chair or the facilitator in many of those negotiations.
 He wrote articles for local newspapers and lecture at several universities in Indonesia.